Your Written Asthma Action Plan: A Complete Guide

 2. Share it: Give a copy to family members, caregivers, coaches, and teachers

-3. Practice the Red Zone steps when you're feeling well — so they become automatic in an emergency
+3. Practice the Red Zone steps when you are feeling well -- so they become automatic in an emergency

 4. Log your peak flow and symptoms daily: Even 30 seconds of tracking makes a difference